Cheng946/KAN-Symbolic-Acceleration-Algorithm-for-Turbulence-Degraded-Image-Simulation/README.md

-# Acceleration Algorithm Simulation for Atmospheric Turbulence Degraded Remote Sensing Images Based on Kolmogorov-Arnold Network
+# Accelerated Simulation of Atmospheric Turbulence-Degraded Images via Interpretable Kolmogorov-Arnold Networks

 ## Paper Overview
 Current simulations of image degradation caused by atmospheric turbulence struggle to meet the efficiency demands of large-scale datasets.
 This paper proposes an accelerated simulation algorithm by integrating Principal Component Analysis (PCA) and the Kolmogorov-Arnold Network (KAN).
 Unlike black-box models, KAN offers an interpretable physical mechanism through its learnable spline activation functions and symbolic computation capabilities.
 Leveraging its compact architecture, KAN expresses the degradation mapping as a closed-form function of individual Zernike coefficients.
 This enables an in-depth interpretable analysis of key phenomena, such as the dominance of low-order aberrations and local control